International Developed (EAFE) vs. U.S.

 But why now...

 Conclusion: Much like the Value versus Growth picture we see supportive valuation for international stocks and the prospect of a strong cyclical earnings rebound versus U.S. stocks, but we see longer term structural fundamental issues that may preclude longer term outperformance.
-Once this crisis fully abates, we do see the potential for a weaker U.S. dollar, which would benefit international returns, if this were to occur, as international holdings get repriced into cheaper dollars.
+Once this crisis fully abates, we do see the potential for a weaker U.S. dollar.
+If this were to occur, it would benefit international performance as the local currency returns get repriced into cheaper dollars.

-- Relative valuation in a historical perspective clearly favors EAFE, though versus its own history EAFE is not terribly cheap.
+Relative valuation in a historical perspective clearly favors EAFE, though versus its own history EAFE is not terribly cheap.
 Still, for the active manager, we believe there are many opportunities to uncover.
 And when social distancing goes away, we expect the more cyclical EAFE index to outperform U.S. stocks.
+A trade deal between the EU and UK, instead of a no-deal Brexit, is also a positive and gives companies a platform from which to make investment spending decisions.
+Something that has been on hold for some time.

 Relative Valuation Measures